Spatio-temporal Models on Compact Metric Graphs

 repl = rep(1:n_rep, each = n.obs))

-Let us now add the observations into the metric graph object.
-Observe
+We add the observations into the metric graph object.
+Observe that

 and